University of Waterloo Faculty of Engineering: Hack the North

-University of Waterloo Engineering hosts Hack the North, Canada's biggest hackathon that was launched in 2017.
+University of Waterloo Engineering hosts Hack the North, Canada's biggest hackathon that was launched in 2014.
 Over 3,000 students around the world participate, creating software or hardware projects from scratch in 36 hours.

 Hive Mind Program

 Originally conceived in 2020, the Hive Mind program is run out of Waterloo Engineering Outreach's Women In Engineering program.
 It offers online and one-on-one tutoring sessions to high school students of all genders in advanced functions, calculus, chemistry, and physics.
-Since its launch, over 60 percent of Hive participants have been students who identify as female.
+Since its launch, over 60 per cent of Hive participants have been students who identify as female.